TheodorMariusWienert/ZedRos-Extension/README.md

 It is now possible to use a custom [YOLOv5](https://github.com/ultralytics/yolov5) Model to detect all classes the YOLOv5 model was trained on.
 It achieves that by using the [YOLOv5-TensorRT](https://github.com/noahmr/yolov5-tensorrt), many thanks to the author.

-How the extension was implemented is based on [ZED-YOLOv5]( https://github.com/noahmr/zed-yolov5) and [Yolov5 with ZED Custom Box input](https://github.com/stereolabs/zed-examples/tree/master/object%20detection/custom%20detector/cpp/tensorrt_yolov5_v6.0=)
+The extension was implemented with the help of [ZED-YOLOv5]( https://github.com/noahmr/zed-yolov5) and [Yolov5 with ZED Custom Box input](https://github.com/stereolabs/zed-examples/tree/master/object%20detection/custom%20detector/cpp/tensorrt_yolov5_v6.0)